-The Prophet said: “No tale-carrier will enter Paradise.” [al-Bukkārī] Tale-carrying is essentially a person saying to someone, “So and so said this about you.”
-But tale-carrying isn’t just confined to this, tale-carry also includes speaking of anything that should not be made public, whether this is speech or action.
-So much so that if you happen to see someone burying his money and you go onto mention it to others, it would be considered tale-carrying.
+The Prophet ﷺ said: “No tale-carrier will enter Paradise.” [al-Bukkārī] Tale-telling is simply saying to someone, “So and so said this about you.”
+However, tale-carrying is not limited to this; it also involves speaking of anything that should not be made public, whether speech or deed.
+So much so that if you spot someone secretly hiding their money and then tell others about it, it is termed tale-telling.

 With their tongue, these tale-carriers destroy the reputation of du’āt or members of your community.
 The end result of this behaviour is either removing the credibility of those respected until you completely disassociate yourself from them and stop attending their lessons, or completely abstain the salafī masjid all together, al-Fudayl said, “When backbiting appears, brotherhood for Allah will disappear; and at that time you will be like things plated with gold and silver: wooden on the inside, [merely] looking good on the outside.”1